Americans wonder where the misery will end

-From Times Square to St. Petersburg, Florida, and Portland, Oregon, people are trying to understand how the downgrading of America's AAA credit rating by Standard and Poor's agency caused a stock market crash and torpedoed their economic prospects so badly again.
+From Times Square to St. Petersburg, Florida, and Portland, Oregon, people are trying to understand how the loss of America's AAA credit rating caused a stock market crash and torpedoed their economic prospects so badly again.

 Out of work, unable to sell their homes and with bills piling up, many wonder how they will make ends meet.